 In a 2005 randomized controlled trial conducted by Maria Napoli, Ph.D., first, second, and third graders who participated in a program of mindfulness and relaxation showed significant increases in attention and social skills and decreases in test anxiety and ADHD behaviors.

 In a 2010 study of second and third graders who did Mindfulness Awareness practices for 30 minutes twice a week for 8 weeks, Lisa Flook, Ph.D. and her UCLA colleagues documented that children who began the study with poor executive function had gains in behavioral regulation, meta‐cognition, and overall global executive control.

 In research on teaching mindfulness to adolescents conducted in 2009 by Gina Biegel, MA, MFT, the teens reported reduced symptoms of anxiety, depression and somatic (physical) distress, and increased self‐esteem and sleep quality.
 Independent clinicians documented a higher percentage of diagnostic improvement and significant increases in functioning scores.
 In layperson’s terms, this means that adolescents who were initially diagnosed with clinical depression and anxiety were no longer depressed or anxious.

 Teachers Survive and Thrive!

 Being more present, clear, and calm in the present moment and less subject to the emotional push-pull of what has happened in the past or what might happen in the future is important for everyone, but for the teachers in today’s classrooms it is imperative.
 Additionally, by practicing mindfulness techniques that cultivate kindness toward others, teachers can deepen their connections with students and thereby increase learning.

-Learn more at our Mindful Teacher Workshop
+Learn more about our Mindful Teacher Workshop

 Rediscover the Joy of Teaching!